sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 #### Design at high level
 - A rsyslog plugin is provided to raise events by parsing log messages.
 - Configure the rsyslog plugin with rsyslog via .conf file.
   - For logs raised by host processes, configure this plugin at host.
-- For logs raised by processes inside the container, configure for rsyslog running inside the container, more for load distribution.
+  - For logs raised by processes inside the container, configure plugin inside the container.
+This helps in container upgrade scenarios and as well help with load distribution.

-- The plugin can be more specifically configured using rsyslog properties, so as to restrict the set of logs to parse and log distribution across multiple instances.
-One way could be to run a plugin instance per process.
+- The plugin can be configured using rsyslog properties to help scale into multiple instances, so a single instance see only a subset of logs pre-filtered by rsyslog.
-- The plugin could be running in multiple instances.
-- Each plugin instance could receive messasges **only** for processes that it is configured for.
+  - A plugin instance could receive messasges **only** for processes that it is configured for.

 - The plugin is provided with the list of regex patterns to use for matching messages.
 Each pattern is associated with the name of event source and the tag.
   - The regex pattern is present as files as one per plugin instance, so an instance sees only the regex expressions that it could match.
   - For messages that match a pattern, retrieve parameters of interest per regex and fire event using event publisher API.
-- The event publishpublishing API is called with event source & tag from matching regex and data parsed out from message.
+  - The plugin calls the event publishing API with event source & tag from matching regex and data parsed out from message.
-- The unit tests can use hardcoded log messages to validate regex.

-#### How
+  - The regex files carry ".reg" extension

+- rsyslog service update
-1. Copy a rsyslog's .conf file with plugin info into /etc/rsyslog.d/
+  - Copy the .conf & .reg files into /etc/rsyslog.d/
-2. Copy regex files as one per plugin instance.
-Each files carries expressions of interest to an instance only.
-3. Restart rsyslog.
-4. The rsyslog.d starts the plugin instance when an message arrives for that instance.
-5. rsyslog.d feeds instances with every message destined for it.
+  - Restart rsyslog service
+  - The plugin instances are invoked upon first message
+  - Each instance is fed with messages that are configured for that instance
+    - An instance running in BGP container can be configured to receive messages from bgpd process only.
+There can be another instance for messages from bgpcfgd.

 ![image](https://user-images.githubusercontent.com/47282725/165850058-76ed4806-f43b-4959-8b33-b8365ac6348c.png)